Michaela Schreiter, October 6, 2016

 It finally happened.
-You’ve fallen out of love with your website creator.
+You’ve fallen out of love with your website builder.
 Things were good at the start, but then you started to notice pain points.
 Maybe it was being stuck in a rigid template that did the trick, or the limited customer support.
 Regardless of the reason, the spark is gone, and it’s time to move on.

 Either way, make sure it’s possible to work with your existing website layout, if that’s your plan going forward.
 Otherwise, you might end up recreating your website design from scratch.
 This could add a lot of unnecessary work to the transition process.

 Much like domain registration, you’ll need to look at whether or not your website is hosted through your current website creator.
 You may build/edit your website through one program, but it may be hosted (stored and displayed online) through another company.
 In this case, you’ll obviously need to look at another hosting service.

 Your new website creator might provide website hosting as well, and in that case, you won’t have to worry.
 But if not, you’ll need to find a third-party service to host your website.
 Some domain registrars, such as GoDaddy, provide website hosting as well.

 Related: 4 Best GoDaddy Alternatives

 If your domain registration is run through your current website creator, you’ll need to find a new registrar for your domain name.
 It would be your new website creator, or a third-party service that will register it separately, and allow you to point it at your new website.
 Of course, if you already registered your domain through another service, you don’t have to worry about this.

 This will prevent broken links going forward.
 Any changes to link structure could cause problems if the old links are still posted publicly.
 Link structure is basically the order of your URL.
 So let’s say your blog used to be hosted at example.com/blog, and is now blog.example.com through your new website creator.
 Any links posted with the first structure are now going to be broken.